EmediongEdet/cse210-05/cse210-05/Cycle/Cycle/README.md

 # Cycle
-- Doug Bradbury - said, "The best rides are the ones where you bite off much more than you can chew, and live through it."
+-Doug Bradbury- said, "The best rides are the ones where you bite off much more than you can chew, and live through it."

 Cycle is a game where two players can participate, the players try to cut each other off using cycles that leave a trail behind them.